sachinprasanna7/Stock-Movement-Prediction-using-Spectrograms-Technical-Indicators-and-News/README.md

 ---

 ### Work Done So Far

-**Technical Indicators used in the dataset include**:
-Simple Moving Averages (SMA 9 and SMA 21), Exponential Moving Averages (EMA 9 and EMA 21), Double Exponential Moving Averages (DEMA 9 and DEMA 21), MACD (Line and Signal Line), RSI (14), Stochastic Oscillator (K and D), Bollinger Bands (middle, upper, and lower), ADX (ADX, ADX+DI, ADX-DI), CMF (Chaikin Money Flow), OBV (On Balance Volume), CCI (Commodity Channel Index), Williams %R, ATR (Average True Range).

-The dataset was cleaned to remove rows with NaN values and normalized using min-max normalization.
-After cleaning and normalizing, the final size of the CSV file for each stock was (1322, 29).

 #### Approach 1: Using Spectrograms
 Spectrograms are visual representations of the frequency spectrum of a signal over time.
 We generated spectrograms from windowed segments of stock closing prices (30-day window).
 The generated spectrograms were used as features for predictive modeling using CNN architectures: AlexNet, ResNet, DenseNet, and EfficientNet.